 YouTube Music is YouTube’s counter to other popular ad-free streaming services like Spotify, Apple Music, and Tidal.
-It’s not diametrically opposed to Google Play Music because, well, YouTube is a Google product.
+YouTube Music offers a vast library of official and unofficial music videos that populate search results alongside audio files.

-Previously, subscribing to an artist’s YouTube Music profile automatically subscribed your regular YouTube account to said channel.
+Previously, subscribing to an artist’s YouTube Music profile automatically subscribed to your regular YouTube account to said channel.
 However, YouTube has since updated the subscription mechanism to separate YouTube Music subscriptions from YouTube subscriptions.
-Yes, it’s confusing, as is typical for Google’s myriad of overlapping applications.
+Yes, it’s confusing, as is typical for Google’s myriad overlapping applications.